Mycore Psychological Consulting Ltd

 When you interact with our page or contact us through it, we may collect:

-• Enquiry content or messages you send
+the content of any enquiry or message you send

 3. How We Use Your Information

-We use personal data you provide to:
+We use the personal information you provide to:

-• Respond to your enquiries and messages
+respond to your enquiries and messages

-• Provide general information about services
+provide general information about our services

-• Arrange appointments or consultations
+arrange appointments or consultations

 4. Legal Basis for Processing Your Data

-5. Confidentiality & Clinical Communications
+5. Confidentiality and Clinical Communications

-6. Data Security & Storage
+6. Data Security and Storage

-7. Cookies & Facebook Tracking
+7. Cookies and Facebook Tracking

 8. Your Rights